What can you eat on the GAPS Intro Diet?

 • peas, shelled, cooked

-• pepper, black, green & white (peppercorns, ground pepper) where to buy pepper
+• pepper, black, green & white (peppercorns, ground pepper)

 • peppers, de-seeded and cooked (I think only bell peppers, not hot peppers like jalapeños)